Poetry of Mao Zedong: Yellow Crane Tower (1927)

+Now this tower and region are for the wanderer.

+I drink wine to the bubbling water - the heroes are gone.

+Like a tidal wave a wonder rises in my heart.

 Jinggang Mountain (1928)

 This poem was written in the Jinggang Mountains, where Mao organized a Red Army to fight KMT forces after 1927.
 Jinggang Mountains is a mountain area at the border of Jiangxi province and Hunan province.
 It is there Mao began to experiment his theory of guerrilla war.
-He was quoted as:"When we can beat the enemy, we fight.
+He was quoted as: "When we can beat the enemy, we fight.
 When we can't beat them, we run".